- Home

 The ideal time is between 10 and 15 minutes.
 If it takes longer, families may lose focus or give up halfway through.
 Splitting forms into smaller stages can help, especially if the first step just covers the basics and the rest can follow the first consultation.

 Yes.
-You can add signature fields directly into your intake forms.
+You can add signature fields directly into your ABA intake forms.
 Families can sign on their phone, tablet, or computer without downloading anything.
 This helps you stay compliant and avoids the need for separate paperwork or tools.

 Yes.
 You can allow forms to be shared or send different parts to different people.
 This is helpful when one caregiver handles clinical history while another provides billing or insurance details.